 Judgment is required to determine the SSP for each distinct performance obligation.
-The Company determines SSP based on the price at which the performance obligation is sold separately and the methods of estimating SSP under the guidance of ASC 606-10-32-33.
+The Company determines SSP based on the observable price of goods and services when the Company sells those goods and services separately in similar circumstances to similar customers.
+The Company estimates the SSP of certain goods and services when there is no directly observable separate pricing under the guidance of ASC 606-10-32-33.
 If the SSP is not observable through past transactions, the SSP is estimated, taking into account available information such as market conditions, expected margins, and internally approved pricing guidelines related to the performance obligations.
-The Company sells software either in a bundle (historically called Framework) or as part of "a la carte" contracts with multiple performance obligations with separate pricing for the software, services, and hardware.
-When the Company sells a bundled license, its software products and services, including updates, are sold for one fixed price and the Company recognizes the portion of the transaction price allocated to the software license on a residual basis, as the bundle has at least one performance obligation for which the SSP is observable: hardware and/or support services.
-The Company notes that both hardware and support services have observable standalone pricing.
-When software is sold on an "a la carte" basis, revenue is allocated to the software performance obligation using the residual method, as the Company has observable SSP for the associated support services that are sold with the software license based on historical observable data of selling support contracts on a standalone basis.
-The Company may also license its software as a SaaS type license, whereby the customer only has a right to access the software over a specified time period and the service includes technical support and unspecified upgrades and bug fixes.
-The Company recognizes the full value of the SaaS contract ratably over the contractual term of the SaaS license, as it cannot bifurcate the separate elements on a standalone basis and the elements have never been sold separately in a SaaS arrangement.
+The Company enters into contracts with its customers that may include promises to transfer multiple performance obligations in the arrangement, such as software licenses, support, and professional services.
+The total fee of the contract may consist of one fixed price for all of the performance obligations or each performance obligation may be separately stated in the contract.
+Regardless of how the performance obligations are priced in the contract, the Company must determine the transaction price to be allocated to each identified performance obligation.
+The Company recognizes the portion of the transaction price allocated to the software license on a residual basis.
+The residual basis is used to allocate revenue when the contract arrangement includes a software license and has at least one performance obligation for which the SSP is observable (i.e., hardware and/or support services).
+The residual method is used as the selling price for software licenses in circumstances when the transaction price is highly variable and the SSP is not discernable from past transactions or other observable evidence.
+The Company periodically re-evaluates its use of the residual approach estimate compared to all available observable data before concluding the estimate is representative of SSP.
+In these contracts, the Company typically has observable SSP for the associated support services, and hardware, if applicable.
+The Company also provides SaaS offerings, combining access to the Company's software platform with support services (inclusive of technical support and unspecified upgrades and bug fixes).
+The SaaS offering and support services are stand ready obligations with the same pattern of transfer of control.
+SaaS offerings do not include the right for the customer to take possession of the software during the contract term.
+Typically, SaaS offerings include one distinct performance obligation, satisfied over time, with revenue recognized ratably over the contract term as the customer consumes the services.
 Services revenue is comprised of software license implementation, engineering, training and reimbursable expenses.
-Services are sold on both a standalone basis and as part of our customer contracts.
+Services are sold on both a standalone basis and as part of the Company's customer contracts.
 The Company has concluded these services are typically distinct performance obligations.
 For implementation, engineering and training services, revenue is recognized on an input method as hours are incurred and services are provided compared to total estimated hours.
-The Company estimates the SSP for fixed price services based on estimated hours adjusted for historical experience using the time and materials rates charged in standalone services arrangements.
+The Company estimates the SSP for fixed price services based on estimated hours adjusted for historical experience using the time and materials rates charged in standalone service arrangements.
 When sold on a time and materials basis, SSP for services is determined by observable prices in standalone service arrangements.
-Certain engineering services sold with support contracts are not distinct in the contract and those services are bundled with other distinct services to form a single stand ready performance obligation which is recognized ratably over the relevant service period.
+Certain engineering services sold with support contracts are not distinct in the context of the contract and those services are bundled with other distinct services to form a single stand ready performance obligation which is recognized ratably over the relevant service period.